The Linux wget Command – Linux Download Command

 Okay, we talked about downloading and saving entire websites in our introduction and said it is one of the features of this command.
 Let’s learn how to do it now.

 The wget command provides us with a neat command option to download or “mirror” an entire website.
-The -m option (short for mirror) when paired with the -k option, which changes the links within downloaded HTML files point to local pages, you can get a full-fledged offline web page.
+The -m option (short for mirror) when paired with the -k option, that changes the links within downloaded HTML files points to local pages, you can get a full-fledged offline web page.
 The -p option will also include the page requisites like images and other media making it a completely offline website for your use.

 To download a website, run the following command: